Sensei's Pious Lie: Manga

 In North America, the manga is licensed for English release by Kodansha USA (as a Vertical title).
-The first volume is set to be published on March 1, 2022.
+The volumes published in omnibus format from March 1 to October 25, 2022.

-Volume list
+Volumes

+Live-action film

+A live-action film adaptation was announced on February 21, 2024.
+The film is directed by Kōichirō Miki, with a screenplay written by Naoko Adachi and stars Nao as Misuzu Hara.
+It premiered in Japanese theaters on July 5.

 Reception

-The series ranked #8 on "The Best Manga 2015 Kono Manga wo Yome!" ranking by Freestyle magazine.
+The series ranked eighth on "The Best Manga 2015 Kono Manga wo Yome!" ranking by Freestyle magazine.
 It was nominated for the Sugoi Japan Award in 2017.
 It was nominated for the 22nd Tezuka Osamu Cultural Prize in 2018.